 - Pros: CHEAP, lots of choice, regular services.

 - Cons: You will be at the mercy of the traffic of the M25 (the infamous circular motorway around London).

 Regular train service

-Pros: Quicker than the bus.
+- Pros: Quicker than the bus.
 Cheaper than the Gatwick Express (it’s the same train line, but there are more stations at which to stop).
 Choice of destination (London Bridge or Victoria) Getting in early?
 Here’s a few cheap and easy ways to kill time in the area while you wait for your hotel check-in.

-Cons: EXPENSIVE (I advise you to save the money for an over-priced pint instead).
+- Cons: EXPENSIVE (we advise you to save the money for an over-priced pint instead).